plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 ## The Music!

 {% include figure.html type="gb" class="float right" %}
 I implore you to listen to the soundtrack of *Warlocked*.
 The soundtrack is made by a composer known for his Commodore 64 work, Jeroen Tel, and it has that wonderful *European composer* quality that is so powerful on Game Boy.
-It has this interesting emotional undercurrent that really elevates the whole game, with my favourite tracks *Lava 1* and *Woods 1*.
+It has this interesting emotional undercurrent that really elevates the whole game.
+My favourite tracks are *Lava 1* and *Woods 1*.
 I think I get this feeling because the game is trying something different from the usual understated Game Boy music.
 RTS music tends to be very preeminent; there’s a strong tradition in the genre of the music never taking a step back during gameplay.
 I guess we have Frank Klepacki, composer of Westwood titles, to thank for his active soundtracks. *Warlocked does* the same thing.
 It has an energetic soundtrack that draws attention to itself, by taking inspiration from *Warcraft 2: Tides of Darkness*.
 The soundtrack in that game is unforgettable and grabs your attention immediately. *Warlocked* goes for the same effect and **I love it**.

 When I first bought the game as a teenager in 2000, I would start the music test on a track I liked, connect headphones to my Game Boy Color, put it in my pockets and walk to school listening to the music.
 I liked it that much.